 - Cake Flour: Cake flour is key in this recipe.
-If you can’t get your hands on cake flour, use this cake flour substitute.
+Do not use any cake flour substitutes.

 - Butter: If you only have salted butter, you can use that instead.
 Reduce the added salt in the cake to 1/4 teaspoon.
 You can use salted butter in the frosting, too.
 Taste the frosting before adding the 1/8 teaspoon of salt, then add a pinch if desired.
 It’s imperative the butter is at room temperature in order to properly cream with the sugar and be the proper base for the buttercream.
 Read: Here’s What Room Temperature Butter Really Means.

-- Eggs: You need 2 whole eggs (separated) plus an additional 2 egg yolks.
-This equals 4 egg yolks and 2 egg whites.
-(You will have 2 egg whites leftover.
-Here are some recipes using only egg whites.)
+- Eggs: You need 4 egg yolks and 2 egg whites in this cake batter.
 It’s easiest to separate eggs when they’re cold.
-The eggs must be at room temperature to whip properly, so after you separate the 4 yolks and 2 whites, cover them and set aside for at least 20 minutes before starting.
+The eggs must be at room temperature to whip properly, so after you separate the eggs, cover the 4 yolks and 2 whites and set aside for at least 20 minutes before starting.

 - Buttermilk: Buttermilk is required for this recipe.
 You can make your own DIY version of buttermilk by measuring 1 Tablespoon of lemon juice or white vinegar in a measuring glass.
 Add enough milk (whole milk is best– lower fat or nondairy milks work in a pinch, but the cake won’t taste as moist or rich) in the same measuring glass to reach 1 cup.
 Stir it around and let sit for 5 minutes.
 The soured milk will be somewhat curdled and ready to use in your recipe.